Return probability and recurrence for the random walk driven by two-dimensional Gaussian free field: Introduction

 In light of the connection between random walks and effective resistances (see, e.g., \cite{LP16} for some background), the principal step (and the bulk of the paper) is the proof of Theorem~\ref{thm-effective-resistance}.
 This theorem is proved by a novel combination of planar and electrostatic duality, Gaussian concentration inequality and the Russo-Seymour-Welsh theory, as we outline below.

-Duality considerations for planar electric networks are quire classical.
+Duality considerations for planar electric networks are quite classical.
 They invariably boil down to the simple fact that, in a planar network, every harmonic function comes hand-in-hand with its harmonic conjugate.
 An example of a duality statement, and a source of inspiration for us, is \cite[Proposition 9.4]{LP16}, where it is shown that, for locally-finite planar networks with sufficient connectivity, the wired effective resistance across an edge (with the edge removed) is equal to the free effective conductance across the dual edge in the dual network (with the dual edge removed).
 However, the need to deal with more complex geometric settings steered us to develop a version of duality that is phrased in purely geometric terms.
 In particular, we use that, in planar networks with a bounded degree, cutsets can naturally be associated with paths and \emph{vice versa}.

 The starting point of our proofs is thus a representation of the effective resistance, resp., conductance as a variational minimum of the Dirichlet energy for \emph{families} of paths, resp., cutsets.
-Although these generalize well-known upper bounds on these quantities (e.g., the Nash-Williams estimate), we prefer to think of them merely as extensions of the Parallel and Series Law.
+Although these generalize well-known upper bounds on these quantities (e.g., the Nash-Williams estimate), we prefer to think of them merely as extensions of the Parallel and Series Laws.
 Indeed, the variational characterizations are obtained by replacing individual edges by equivalent collections of new edges, connected either in series or parallel depending on the context, and noting that the said upper bounds become sharp once we allow for optimization over all such replacements.
 We refer to Propositions~\ref{prop:fundamental_prop_resistance} and \ref{prop:fundamental_prop_conductance} in Section~\ref{sec:sec_gen_par_ser} for more details.
+We note that, in this part, planarity is not needed.